David Cassidy Update: Family Torn Apart By Cassidy’s Alcoholism Reunites, Comes Together On His Deathbed

 “There had been many family issues because of his alcoholism, but they are all reuniting in support of him,” a source told People (via the International Business Times).
 “He was delighted to see them.”

-The presence of family members have reportedly helped David Cassidy in his fight.
+The presence of family members has reportedly helped David Cassidy in his fight.
 The source said that his brother, Patrick Cassidy, was able to visit David and boosted his spirits when he arrived.

-“When his brother Patrick walked into the room, David lit up like a Christmas tree,” the insider told People magazine.
+“When his brother Patrick walked into the room, David lit up like a Christmas tree,” the insider told People Magazine.
 “There’s been total resolution within the family.
 They will always be there for him.”

 As TMZ noted, there appeared to be little hope for David Cassidy.
 A source told the outlet that his situation was “futile” even with the idea of a liver transplant, which is what led doctors to call on his family to be by the entertainer’s side in the hospital.